hashicorp/terraform-provider-aws/website/docs/r/route_53_recovery_readiness_cell.html.markdown

 * `cell` - (Required) A unique identifier describing the channel
 * `cells` - (Optional) A list of cell arns to add as nested fault domains within this cell
+* `tags` - (Optional) Key-value mapping of resource tags.
+If configured with a provider [`default_tags` configuration block](/docs/providers/aws/index.html#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.

 ## Attributes Reference